 Heading off on holiday or a backpacking adventure?
 Whether it’s Bali, Thailand, Spain or Greece or somewhere else sunny, it’s all about good vibes, great nights out, and making memories.
-But here’s the thing: while you’re busy soaking up the fun, it’s easy to forget about the risks that can come with dodgy drinks or spiking.
+But here’s the thing: while you’re busy soaking up the fun, it’s easy to forget about the risks that can come with alcoholic drinks or spiking.

 No one wants their trip abroad to turn into a trip to the hospital, so it’s worth knowing how to help yourself stay safe.
 Let’s break it down.